 - Ostomy Canada Society joined Pinterest.

-- Three classes of membership were eliminated and a new category – National Supporter was initiated.
-For $30 annually, a National Supporter does not need to be a member of a chapter and can receive the Ostomy Canada magazine and the Ostomy Canada Connects newsletter.
+- Three classes of membership were eliminated and a new category – Ostomy Supporter was initiated.
+For $20 annually, a Ostomy Supporter does not need to be a member of a chapter and can receive the Ostomy Canada magazine and the Ostomy Canada Connects newsletter.

 - A fundraising page on CanadaHelps.com was started.